vbugana/Team-Profile-Generator/README Assignement.md

-# Team-Profile-Generator

-Team Profile Generator is a command-line-input application run in Node that requests information from the user about members of an engineering team and generates an HTML file displaying that information.
+# Module 12 Object-Oriented Programming: Team Profile Generator

+## Your Task

+Your task is to take the given starter code and convert it into a working Node.js command-line application.
+This application will take in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+You have been provided with tests, so make sure every part of your code passes each provided test.

 ## User Story